KishanDeka/reportinator/README.md

 Refer to these images by saying {@fig:name} in-text.

 ### Tables:
-Tables are made from csvs placed in `_assets/csvs/`.
-All the csv files placed here will be converted to tables.
-For good looking reports, please make sure that there are a maximum of 4 columns.
+All the csv files placed in the source folder will be converted to tables.
+For good looking reports, please make sure that there are a maximum of 4 columns, in double column.

 ### Graphs:
-Graphs are made from csv files placed in `_assets/csvs/`.
-These are triggered by a graph statement at the end of the csvfile.
+These are triggered by a graph statement at the end of the csvfile (Look at the example in example_source).
 They need to be in the first cell of the last row of the csvfile in a specific format.
 ```
 graph(x,y,x,y..)
 ```
 Where x,y pairs are column pairs that need to be plotted.
 Without this tag at the end of the csv, the table will only be passed as a table, and not into graphs.

+## Advanced Usage (For Pros only):
+If you want some special code to run in a specific section, then you might edit the corresponding existing code, or make a python code with the name same as the name of the section and place it in `_scripts/`. **Please note that in its current state, the name of the code is case sensitive.
+Name it exactly the same as your section heading**.
+If your code has some errors, it will print out to your tex code, or wont print at all.

 ## Templates
 This code supports templates.
 All the class files are to be stored in `_layouts/`.
 Please add these lines to your custom class file, after `\NeedsTeXFormat{LaTeX2e}`: